William and Estella Adair Farm

-The William and Estella Adair Farm, named the Broadacre Farm in 1922, is a 115-acre dairy farm in Carnation, Washington that illustrates the evolution of a typical dairy farming operation in the Snoqualmie Valley.
+The William and Estella Adair Farm, named the Broadacre Farm in 1922, is a 115-acre dairy farm in Carnation, Washington, United States, that illustrates the evolution of a typical dairy farming operation in the Snoqualmie Valley.
 Established in 1910, it was added to the National Register of Historic Places in 2002.

 History

 The farm was established in 1910 on the west bank of the Snoqualmie River.
-Structures on the property include a Craftsman bungalow residence, a hay barn, milk house, milking parlor, woodshed, and other outbuildings.
+Structures on the property include a Craftsman bungalow residence, a hay barn, a milk house, a milking parlor, woodshed, and other outbuildings.